RudolfLiu/Rudolf.github.io/_posts/2016-02-16-hello-world-vno.markdown

 #### Sites using Vno

-[My blog](http://onevcat.com) is using `Vno Jekyll` as well, you could see how it works in real.
+[My blog](https://rudolfliu.github.io/) is using `Vno Jekyll` as well, you could see how it works in real.
 There are some other sites using the same theme.
 You can find them below:

 | Site Name    | URL                                                |
 | ------------ | ---------------------------------------------------|
 | OneV's Den   | [http://onevcat.com](http://onevcat.com)           |
 | July Tang    | [http://blog.julytang.xyz](http://onevcat.com)     |
 | Harry Lee    | [http://qiuqi.li](http://qiuqi.li)                 |

-> If you happen to be using this theme, welcome to [send me a pull request](https://github.com/onevcat/vno-jekyll/pulls) to add your site link here. :)

 #### License